Restrict an Adult's iPhone with Supervised Mode

 Supervised Mode Capabilities

-VPN & DNS Settings
+Protecting VPN & DNS Settings

 If you are trying to block adult content on an iPhone , chances are that you (or an app) will customize the DNS or VPN settings to point to a DNS filtering service.
 Unfortunately, it's normally very easy to bypass this connection by adding conflicting DNS or VPN settings.
 Apple doesn't provide a way to prevent this on a standard iPhone.

-Fortunately, when Supervised Mode is enabled, you can protect DNS settings so that they are locked on to your preferred filtering provider.
+Fortunately, when Supervised Mode is enabled, you can protect DNS settings so that they are locked onto your preferred filtering provider.

 However, even with DNS settings being protected, a user could still add a VPN app, which sets a VPN connection and bypasses the iPhone's DNS filter.

-The option to add a VPN is completely removed and apps lose the ability to request this permission.
+The option to add a VPN is completely removed, and apps lose the ability to request this permission.

 Comprehensive App Restrictions